snus-kin/weather-wrapper/README.md

 A bash wrapper for wttr.in.

 # Usage
+A bash wrapper for wttr.in.
 Displays weather forecast for a location, or the current phase of the moon.
 Options:
-  -3, --3day:      Get the full, 3-day forecast
+  -0, --today:     Display today's quadripartite weather forecast -1, --tomorrow:  Display tomorrow's
+  -2, --nextday:   Display the next day's
+  -3, --three:     Three-day quad
-  -c, --city CITY: Specify the location city as CITY, e.g. -c Berlin
-  -m, --moon:      Show the moon phase (location agnostic)
-Without any options, it will return a 1 day forecast for your current location
+  -c, --city CITY: Specify the location city as CITY, e.g. -c Berlin -m, --moon:      Show the moon phase (location agnostic) Without any options, display today's simple forecast for your default location

 # TODO
-- [ ] Add some way of making a 'default' city that isn't guessed by wttr.in
-- [ ] Add more specific commands (-t for tomorrow?)
+- [ ] read defaults from config file including default city
+- [ ] make only one curl request when combining -0, -1, -2
+- [ ] weather and moon should probably be permitted together, outputs concatenated